MakeITBologna/Pentaho-PDI-Alfresco-Extensions/README.md

 * Alfresco Noderef (ObjectID)
 * ErrorLog (if any). *Please note*: errors are in output and the transformations never get aborted by an error.

+## HOW TO INSTALL

+1) Downloaded last version of extensions from releases page:https://github.com/MakeITBologna/Pentaho-PDI-Alfresco-Extensions/releases
+2) Unzip the downloaded file in plugins directory of Pentaho Data Integration

+## COMPATIBILITY

+Pentaho PDI Extensions is compatible with PDI version 7 and above